Complex and Adaptive Dynamical Systems: A Primer: Further Reading

-A comprehensive account of the earth's biosphere can be found in Smil (2002), a review article on the statistical approach to Darwinian evolution in Peliti (1997) and Drossel (2001).
+A comprehensive account of the earth's biosphere can be found in Smil (2002); a review article on the statistical approach to Darwinian evolution in Peliti (1997) and Drossel (2001).
 Further general textbooks on evolution, game-theory and hypercycles are Nowak (2006), Kimura (1983), Eigen (1971), Eigen and Schuster (1979) and Schuster (2001).
-For a review article on evolution and speciation see Drossel (2001).
+For a review article on evolution and speciation see Drossel (2001), for an assessment of punctuated equilibrium Gould and Eldredge (2000).

-The relation between life and self-organization is further discussed by Kauffman (1993), an review of the prebiotic RNA world can be found in Orgel (1998) and critical discussions of alternative scenarios for the origin of life in Orel (1998) and Pereto (2005).
+The relation between life and self-organization is further discussed by Kauffman (1993), a review of the prebiotic RNA world can be found in Orgel (1998) and critical discussions of alternative scenarios for the origin of life in Orgel (1998) and Pereto (2005).

-The original formulation of the fundamental theorem of natural selection has been given by Fisher (1930), the original introduction of the term `punctuated equilibrium' of Eldredge and Gould (1972).
-For the reader interested in coevolutionary games we refer to Ebel and Bornholdt (2002), for an interesting application of game theory to world politics as an evolving complex system see Cederman (1997).
+The original formulation of the fundamental theorem of natural selection was given by Fisher (1930).
+For the reader interested in coevolutionary games we refer to Ebel and Bornholdt (2002); for an interesting application of game theory to world politics as an evolving complex system see Cederman (1997) and for a field study on the green world hypothesis Terborgh {et al.} (2006).